yboufenneche/SA-6TiSCH/README.md

 ## Detection algorithm

-The detection algorithm uses the selfishness module, and is implemented in the file "SimEngine/Mote/sixp.
-Pay".
+The detection algorithm uses the selfishness module, and is implemented in the file `SimEngine/Mote/sixp.py`.

 ## Reaction algorithm

-The reaction mechanism is implemented in the file "SimEngine/Mote/sf.py"
+The reaction mechanism is implemented in the file `SimEngine/Mote/sf.py`

 ## Choosing selfish nodes

-The strategy of choosing which nodes to be configured as selfish ones is implemented in the files "SimEngine/SimEngine.py" and "SimEngine/rpl.py".
+The strategy of choosing which nodes to be configured as selfish ones is implemented in the files `SimEngine/SimEngine.py` and `SimEngine/rpl.py`.

 ## Results

 The "custom_plots" folder hosts the results files as well as Python files used to generate our plots and boxes.

-Results files are stored inside the "custom_plots/kpis" folder, and they are named following this logic: NRUN_SELFRATE_exec_numMotes_NMOTES.dat.kpi
+Results files are stored inside the `custom_plots/kpis` folder, and they are named following this logic: `NRUN_SELFRATE_exec_numMotes_NMOTES.dat.kpi`

-* NRUN = the number of the run for the same configuration.
+* `NRUN` = the number of the run for the same configuration.
-* SELFRATE = the selfishness rate.
+* `SELFRATE` = the selfishness rate.
-* NMOTES = the number of nodes used in the simulation.
+* `NMOTES` = the number of nodes used in the simulation.
-* If the file name starts with "R", this means that the reaction mechanism was activated.
-Otherwise, no reaction mechanism is used.
+* If the file name starts with `R`, this means that the reaction mechanism was activated.
+Otherwise, no reaction mechanism was used.

 ## Installation